mykhailoKrlKrk/my-taxi-service/README.md

 ## ⭐️ Functionality:

-- Registration for drivers
+- Registration like a driver
-- Authentication for drivers
+- Authentication like a driver
 - Create, update, and remove drivers
 - Manage manufacturers (create, update, remove)
 - Manage cars (create, update, remove)